ROCm/rocSOLVER/docs/source/userguide_install.rst

 This command builds rocSOLVER and puts the generated library files, such as headers and ``librocsolver.so``, in the output directory: ``rocSOLVER/build/release/rocsolver-install``.
-Other output files from the configuration and building process can also be found at ``rocSOLVER/build`` and ``rocSOLVER/build/release`` directories.
+Other output files from the configuration and building process can also be found in the ``rocSOLVER/build`` and ``rocSOLVER/build/release`` directories.
 It is assumed that all external library dependencies have been installed.
-It also assumes that rocBLAS library is located at: ``/opt/rocm/rocblas``.
+It also assumes that the rocBLAS library is located at ``/opt/rocm/rocblas``.

 .. code-block:: bash